backdrop-contrib/flexible_layout/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules
-- Copy or transfer the 'flexible_template` folder to your `layouts` directory.
+- Download and install the Flexible Template layout.
 - Create a layout as usual, at `admin/structure/layouts/add` and choose "Flexible template" as your layout template.
 You will be directed to the block add page on save, as usual.